 Discrete clustered contractions are brief bursts of contractions (each burst lasts only a few seconds) which are synchronized (peristaltic).
 They occur mostly in the upper small intestine and fade out before moving too far down-stream.
-They occur in most people at infrequent intervals, but in patients with irritable bowel syndrome they may be associated with abdominal pain.
+They occur in most people at infrequent intervals, but in patients with irritable bowel syndrome (IBS) they may be associated with abdominal pain.

 The second type of contraction is the giant migrating contraction.
 This occurs primarily in the lower small intestine (ileum), and it is peristaltic over long distances.
 It may be part of a defensive reflex that sweeps bacteria and food debris out of the intestine.
 These giant migrating contractions occur in healthy people and usually cause no sensation, but in some patients, such as those with IBS, they are associated with reports of abdominal pain.

-- Intestinal dysmotility, intestinal pseudo-obstruction
+Intestinal dysmotility, intestinal pseudo-obstruction

 Symptoms vary in how severe or how frequent they are, but there are usually periods during which the person is free of symptoms.

 Weak contractions of the small intestine are due to abnormalities in the muscle and are usually associated with diseases such as scleroderma.
 These connective tissue disorders may cause the intestine to balloon out in places so that the contractions of the muscle are not able to move the contents downstream.

-Other patients have contractions that are strong enough, but they are too disorganized or non-peristaltic to move food along.
+Other people have contractions that are strong enough, but they are too disorganized or non-peristaltic to move food along.
 This type of motility disorder is due to abnormalities in the nerves, which coordinate (synchronize) the contractions of the intestine.
 This abnormality is easiest to detect by recording the housekeeper waves because these are easily identified peristaltic contractions.
 In intestinal pseudo-obstruction of the neurological variety, these bursts of contractions occur simultaneously over large parts of the intestine or they may actually move upstream.

-- Small bowel bacterial overgrowth
+Small bowel bacterial overgrowth

 These bacteria give off hydrogen and other gases which cause bloating and diarrhea.
-Small bowel bacterial overgrowth is a result of abnormal motility in the small intestine; when the housekeeper waves do not keep the bacteria swept out because the contractions are too weak or disorganized, the bacteria grow out of control.
+Small bowel bacterial overgrowth is a result of abnormal motility in the small intestine.
+When the housekeeper waves do not keep the bacteria swept out because the contractions are too weak or disorganized, the bacteria grow out of control.

-Short bowel syndrome is a group of problems related to poor absorption of nutrients that typically occurs in people who have had half or more of their small intestine removed.
+Short bowel syndrome (SBS) is a group of problems related to poor absorption of nutrients that typically occurs in people who have had half or more of their small intestine removed.
 People with short bowel syndrome cannot absorb enough water, vitamins, and other nutrients from food to sustain life.